Many environmental-conscious countries have started to limit water usage for a sustainable future.

-The Irrigation Controller: – This will be the brain of the system which speaks to the control valves, telling them when and how long to supply water to the sprinklers.
-The sprinklers will then direct & self-control the water applied to the landscape.
-The controller also provides a signal to pumping unit for on and off.
-The controller can work with various sensors like a rain sensor and a water sensor.
-It helps to save water automatically as per the plant requirement.
+Irrigation controller: – This will be the brain of the system which speaks to the control valves, telling them when and how long to supply water to the sprinklers.
+The sprinklers will then direct and control the water applied to the landscape automatically.
+The controller also provides a signal to the pumping unit for on and off.
+It can also work with various sensors like a rain sensor and a water sensor and It helps to save water automatically as per the plant requirement.

 Water conveying pipes: – uPVC or H.D.P.E. pipes are used for conveying water from source to sprinkler.

 Solenoid valve: – The purpose of a valve is to control a group of sprinklers which is called a watering station.
 According to how each plant species’ water requirements are and are arranged, the stations are generally laid out and installed.
 The species with most water requirements will be placed within the landscape and hence, allowing it to have a maximum amount of water supply.
 Each valve is tied to a numbered station within the controller, classifying it as Station 1, Station 2, Station 3 etc. The controller will operate the valves systematically.
 Which means, Station 1 will water thoroughly before Station 2 starts.
 This process is called the watering cycle.
 The controller can store memories which allows the system to operate automatically and precisely how long and how the stations will receive watering.

 Sprinklers: – Sprinklers are in various types — micro-sprinklers, impact sprinklers, rotors, pop up sprinklers and rain guns.
 Selection sprinkler selection will do as per the plant specious, planting patterns.